Mojahedin’s flag, which is both Marxist (sickle and star), militant (weapon) and Islamic (Quran verse at the top)

 The threat against me

-On November 8, I wrote a tweet in Farsi (see below).
-Translated into English, I wrote the following:
+On November 8, I posted a tweet in Farsi (see below).

 “Many times I have heard people say, is there anything worse than the Islamic Republic?
 My countrymen, my sisters, my brothers… do not doubt that there is worse: Maryam Rajavi and the Mojahedin cult.”